Oak Industries: McNeely's tenure, proxy fight, and downsizing

 Chief executive officer duties were then split between Hills and three other board members, faced with turning around a company that had earned a position on The Wall Street Journal's annual list of the ten worst-run companies.
 Within two weeks of control, Hills's team hired Rex W. Warden of Aerojet General as president pro tempore of Oak and shut down their TeleFinder division, which was staffed with 45 employees and ran an online classified advertising service.
 William S. Antle III of the Wayland, Massachusetts–based consulting firm Hadleigh Group replaced Warden by the end of 1989.
 After assuming control, Antle was faced with the imminent depletion of Oak's cash reserves and had eight weeks to correct the course.
 After touring all nine of Oak's operating divisions, he commissioned Hadleigh Group to make liquidation plans for seven of them, in the event that the company was forced to divest any due to financial pressures, while ordering the sale of Diamond-H Controls Ltd. (a maker of electric stove components for the European market) and Oak Communications.
 He also scheduled the relocation of the company's headquarters to Boston, in an attempt to boost morale of the company's employees and to force a reset of the management staff.
 In February 1990, Oak's California headquarters was put on the market, and the company commenced the move to Waltham, Massachusetts, in Greater Boston, after starting the divestiture of its communications division.
 The sale of Oak Communications was finalized in May 1990; Lorain Group was named as the buyer, and it became known as OCI Communications after the sale.
 Lorain sued Oak in 1991 arguing that Oak misrepresented the firm's financial condition and withheld information about a sharp decline in sales, causing it to overpay.

 In January 1991, Oak acquired Standard Grigsby for $7.6 million.
-Standard Grigsby, a Illinois-based switch manufacturer and an old competitor of Oak's, had moved from Arlington Heights to Aurora to Sugar Grove.
+Standard Grigsby, an Illinois-based switch manufacturer and an old competitor of Oak's, had moved from Arlington Heights to Aurora to Sugar Grove.
 Oak then rebranded its component manufacturing division to OakGrigsby and shuttered its former headquarters and switch manufacturing plant at Crystal Lake in July 1991, with both of the firm's facilities in that city shuttered.
 The company's component division was then splintered between Sugar Grove and Standard Grigsby's factory in Ciudad Juárez, Mexico.